COVID-19 vaccination in South Korea

-COVID-19 vaccination in South Korea is an ongoing immunization campaign against severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), the virus that causes coronavirus disease 2019 (COVID-19), in response to the ongoing pandemic in the country.
+COVID-19 vaccination in South Korea was a mass immunization campaign against severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), the virus that causes coronavirus disease 2019 (COVID-19), in response to the ongoing pandemic in the country.

 Vaccination program

 Daily updates are provided by Korea Disease Control and Prevention Agency.

 As of 5 July 2021, due to vaccine shortages, the vaccination rate has been slowed down since 20 June.
 The vaccination rate remains 29% for more than two weeks.
 According to JoongAng Ilbo, as of 5 July, the remaining amount of the COVID-19 vaccine is 1.8 million doses, including 1.4 million from Pfizer.

 On 6 July 2021, it is reported that South Korea has signed a deal with Israel to borrow 700,000 expiring doses of the Pfizer-BioNTech's vaccine.
 South Korea will return the same amount of vaccines to Israel around September or October of this year.

 On 29 November 2021, President Moon Jae-in urged the rapid administration of booster shots against COVID-19, in response to an increased number of severe cases and deaths following the easing of anti-virus rules.